nautobot/nautobot-app-version-control/docs/design.md

 * For web requests, the branch state is stored in a cookie using Django cookie sessions
 * For API requests, the branch state is encoded in a request header

-When the server receives a request, it looks for this state and uses it to select the correct database branch to serve this request.
+When the server receives a request, it looks for this state and uses it to select the correct database branch to serve the request:
 * If the requested branch cannot be found or if the requested branch does not exist, the main branch is used.
 * In the web interface, a banner is displayed to notify the user of their “active” branch